kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 ## Creating a dataframe

 There are multiple ways to create a dataframe.
-The most straightforward way is to use a *builder pattern*, which allows you to overwrite individual fields of the Dataframe successively:
+The most straightforward way is to use a *builder pattern*, which allows you to overwrite individual fields of the dataframe successively:

 ```